Mandrake-Lee/WAVE300/README.md

 Check README_FW in /lantiq_fw for help.

-## Test your machine
+## Load driver
 Bring those files to your platform (router, embedded system, etc) and insert the modules (insmod) in the following order:
 `insmod mtlkroot.ko`
 `insmod mtlk.ko ap=1`

-A new wifi interface should appear, usually named wlan0.
+A new wifi interface should be visible with iw, usually named wlan0.
-Now setup that interface via wireless tools.
-Change parameters as per your need.
+`iw`

+## Configure wireless interface
+Below lines are an example if your radio is 2.4GHz:
+`iwpriv wlan0 sCountry IT`
+`iwconfig wlan0 essid test-24ghz`
+`iwconfig wlan0 channel 1`

-Below lines are just an example using 5GHz:
+Below lines are an example if your radio is 5GHz:
 `iwpriv wlan0 sCountry GB`
-`iwconfig wlan0 essid test`
+`iwconfig wlan0 essid test-5ghz`
 `iwconfig wlan0 channel 52`

 Finally bring up the interface: